ChromaCat248/zland/README.md

 # zland

-zland is a wlroots-based compositor based on the concept of mouse-based manual tiling.
+zland is a Wayland compositor based on the concept of mouse-based manual tiling.

 ### Technical Breakdown